 Here is an example of a bill of fare from our collection showing, unfortunately, no oysters on the menu when Governor Grey visited Southland.
 Perhaps the beds had already been depleted by then?

-Ref: OCM Ephemera - 'Dejeuner to His Excellency The Governor on his visit to Southland', 16 March 1867, Sir George Grey Special Collections, Auckland Libraries.
+Ref: OCM Ephemera - 'Dejeuner to His Excellency The Governor on his visit to Southland', 16 March 1867, Auckland Libraries Heritage Collections.

 This is a flyer with poems commemorating the opening of the Auckland Public Library and City Art Gallery:

-Ref: OCM Ephemera - A flyer with poems by W R Wills, commemorating the opening of the Auckland Public Library and City Art Gallery, 8 June 1885, Sir George Grey Special Collections, Auckland Libraries.
+Ref: OCM Ephemera - A flyer with poems by W R Wills, commemorating the opening of the Auckland Public Library and City Art Gallery, 8 June 1885, Auckland Libraries Heritage Collections.

 It seems that space rather than a lack of interest was the major reason for the closing of the OCM.
 Colgan points out that by 1955 more than 30 000 visitors a year were “prepared to puff up the two steep flights of stairs.”
 Indeed its congestion and location seemed to be an issue for many visitors, as seen in this letter to the editor from 1934:

 Ref: Excerpt from Auckland Star, Volume LXV, Issue 55, 6 March 1934, p.6.